 Identify inaccurate or incomplete information

-When it comes to your credit report, the information on there is extremely important.
-Inaccurate or incomplete information can have a serious effect on your financial situation and overall life.
+When it comes to your credit report, the information on there is essential.
+Inaccurate or incomplete information can severely affect your financial situation and overall life.
 The best way to avoid this issue?
-Examine your reports regularly for any discrepancies, and act quickly if you find any.
+Examine your reports regularly for discrepancies, and act quickly if you find any.

 One note on hard inquiries